tencent cloud

 The CVM instance is in isolation or shut down.
 It can be restored or powered on through the Console.

-1. Locate the cause through a check tool.
-The TencentDB console provides a one-click connection check tool to help locate the possible causes of connection failures, allowing you to, based on the prompts, make modifications before reconnecting to the instance.
+1. Diagnosing the cause through a checking tool The TencentDB console provides a one-click connection check tool to help identify the possible causes of connection refusal, allowing you to, based on the prompts, make modifications before attempting to reconnect to the instance.

-2. Self-Check If the One-Click Connection Check tool fails to locate the problem, or if you require solutions to the potential causes, you may locate the cause by yourself according to the following failure causes.
+2. Self-Diagnosis If the One-Click Connection Check tool fails to locate the problem, or if you require solutions to potential causes, you may proactively identify the issue using the failure causes detailed below.

-I. Utilizing the One-Click Connection Check Tool to Locate the Cause and Implementing Corresponding Actions
+I. Utilizing the One-Click Connectivity Checker Tool to Ascertain the Cause and Implement Corresponding Actions

-1. Log in to the TencentDB for MySQL console, choose the instance to be checked, and click the instance ID to access the instance management page.
+1. Log in to the TencentDB for MySQL console and click the ID of the instance under examination in the instance list to access the instance management page.

 2. On the instance management page, select Connection Check > Private Network Check.